 Solution #10: Use a Plugin to Fight Spam

 WordPress plugins are helpful in cutting down on the time you need to spend with your site’s comments.
 Start with a Captcha to cut down on bot traffic.
-You’ll also want to sign up for one of these free WordPress comments plugins.
+You should also consider using one of these great WordPress comments plugins.

 If you want any additional layers of spam protection, consider these other tricks.